MS, PhD, Engineer Economic Systems, Stanford University 1997, 2002

 Sivers Boyce, N., Gray, J., Whiting, C., Negri, D.H., Taylor, L.J., Mascarenhas, R., Knight, T. and Liang, Y., 2017.
 Curricular reform at Willamette University.
 International Journal of Pluralism and Economics Education, 8(2), pp.156-183.

-December, 2009 Nave, Andy and Sivers Boyce, Nathan.
+Nave, A. and Sivers Boyce, N. 2008.
 “An Economic Valuation of the Fairview Mitigation Wetlands” with Andy Nave.
 Submitted to City of Salem and the Pringle Creek Watershed Council.

 Sivers Boyce, N., 2008.
 Exploring Economic Efficiency: Efficiency.xls.
 The Journal of Economic Education, 39(2), pp.206-206.